munificent/magpie/doc/site/markdown/error-handling.md

         false // If we got here, an error occurred. end

 You can see here that unlike the exception-handling syntax in most languages, Magpie does not have an explicit `try` syntax.
 Instead, *any* [block](blocks.html) is implicitly a "try" block and may have catch clauses.

-In `canDivide`, the block is the method body itself, but any block may have catch clauses.
+In `canDivide`, the block is the method body itself, but other blocks may have catch clauses.
 For example:

     :::magpie
     if someCondition? then